 7. Prerequisites, Co-requisites and Prerequisites: Advisories If a degree applicable course, does it have minimum English (COR Guide p.
 18) and Math standards?
-If no, has an exemption for the (CON Guide p.
-16) minimums been completed? · Adding/changing a prerequisite requires CONTENT REVIEW.
+If no, has an exemption for the (00 ii 0 ai a a pi 10) minimums been completed?
+Adding/changing a prerequisite requires CONTENT REVIEW.
 Has the validation work for co/perquisites been completed?
 During Curriculum Review, courses that have requisite requirements must complete the requisite validation page in CurricUNET.
 Will block registration in this course.
 The prerequisite course must have been previously completed.
-Co-requisites : Must be taken simultaneously.
+Co-requisites: Must be taken simultaneously.
 Adding/changing a co-requisite requires CONTENT REVIEW Will block registration in this course.
 Advisories: Does it have minimum English and Math standards for transferrable courses?
 Recommended to ensure student success.
 Does NOT block enrollment in the course.
-8. Repeatability Criteria A course may be repeated ONLY if one of the following is true , , , , , , , , , , , , , , , , , , , , (and the rationale must be specified on the COR): The content of the course differs each time it is offered (COR) must explicitly specify how content differs) The course is an "activity" course in which the student meets course objectives by repeating a similar primary educational activity and gains an expanded educational experience each time the course repeated Repetition is necessary for a student to meet legally mandated training requirements as a condition of continued paid or volunteer employment If the course does not meet the above criteria, it is not repeatable 9.
+8. Repeatability Criteria A course may be repeated ONLY if one of the following is true · (and the rationale must be specified on the COR): • The content of the course differs each time it is offered (COR must explicitly specify how content differs) The course is an "activity" course in which the student meets course objectives by repeating a similar primary educational activity and gains an expanded educational experience each time the course repeated Repetition is necessary for a student to meet legally mandated training requirements as a condition of continued paid or volunteer employment If the course does not meet the above criteria, it is not repeatable 9.
 Catalog Description A short paragraph that provides a well-developed overview of (COR Guide p.
 20) topics covered and identifies the target audience.
-(Son Gaide p.
-25) Does it accurately convey the content of the course?
-Field Trip potential or other requirements that impose a logistical or fiscal burden on students should be included along with an option for alternatives 10a.
-Student Learning Outcomes Provides students with a clear understanding of what they Tou.
-Student Leanning Outcomes will be able to do when they finish their studies at Solano · College "SLO undate" process is available in Currie INET for "SLO update" process is available in CurricUNET for modifying SLO contents. modifying SLO contents.
-401-01-1-1-1-1-1 For further information contact the SLO coordinator 10b.
-Student Performance Objectives • Outline format (A, B, C, 1, 2, 3, a, b, c).
+Does it accurately convey the content of the course?
+Field Trip potential or other requirements that impose a logistical or fiscal burden on students should be included 10a Student Learning Cutes as along with an option for alternatives 10a.
+Student Learning Outcomes Provides students with a clear understanding of what they will be able to do when they finish their studies at Solane. will be able to do when they finish their studies at Solano College"SLO update" process is available in CurricUNET for modifying SLO contents.
+For further information contact the SLO coordinator 10b.
+Student Performance Objectives Tob.
+Student Periormance Objectives • Outline format (A, B, C, 1, 2, 3, a, b, c).